As part of Michigan Tech’s signature Enterprise Program, AMS represents a consortium

-vehicle—from concept, through prototyping and testing, and on to final build and ‘delivery’
+through prototyping and testing, and on to final build and ‘delivery’ at the respective

-this hands-on learning environment allows AMS members to develop critical business,
+environment allows AMS members to develop critical business, engineering, communication,

-engineering, communication, and leadership skills for a successful transition into
+and leadership skills for a successful transition into the workforce.

 Industry involvement is critical to the success of AMS and the Enterprise program.
 Today’s global challenges are clearly driving fundamental changes in transportation, and Michigan Tech’s AMS teams are hard at work developing solutions to these challenges.
 Support of Michigan Tech’s four Advanced Motorsports Enterprise teams offers enhanced access to tomorrow’s engineers and leaders, increased visibility of sponsoring companies, and perhaps most importantly the opportunity to actively shape the future of engineering education.